 Index on Censorship manages relationships with many different people and organisations; subscribers to their newsletters; journalists; attendees of the events they run; as well as the people and organisations who fund them.

 Prior to implementing Workbooks, Index on Censorship did not have a CRM system in place.
-Instead, employees held isolated records in spreadsheets.
+Instead, employees held isolated records in separate databases and spreadsheets.
 “With no central system that held all of our data, we had no way of tracking all our interaction with any given contact.
 It was also difficult to share data, or any changes to data, with other employees.” said Pam Cowburn, Head of Communications at Index on Censorship, “Crucially, we had no way of running lists or using data intelligently, for instance, we could not easily segment lists for press releases.
 We quickly realised we needed a central CRM system to hold all of our contacts, track communication with them, and to give us the ability use our data in a smarter way.” ;

 Having found Workbooks via a web search on CRM providers, Index on Censorship narrowed their search to two vendors; Workbooks and Capsule.
 Pam said, “The main motivation for choosing Workbooks was that we could adapt it and make it more bespoke to meet the individual needs of our organisation.
 The MailChimp integration was also a key requirement – we wanted to be able to track the emails that we had sent and analyse the number of click-throughs, opens and bounces.”

 Pam went on to say, “We didn’t feel that Capsule was as adaptable as Workbooks and it didn’t look as good on the screen.
 With Workbooks, we were impressed by how simple and logical the layout is - it ticked the box for user adoptability.”